tfluhr/test-project/docs/chapters/desktop-workflow.md

 - Hit the Windows Key
 - Type "PowerShell"
-- Select "Run as Administrator"
+- Use the arrow to see more options; select "Run as Administrator"
 - Login with an Administrator username and password

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/u4QVJyWCErI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>